Skip to main content

-RealPage CAM Pool Configuration: Setup Guide and Common Errors
+RealPage CAM Pool Setup: Config Guide and Common Errors

-RealPage Commercial's CAM pool configuration wizard walks you through setup step by step — which makes it easy to get started but also easy to accept defaults that don't match your leases.
-The errors that result aren't obvious immediately; they show up when reconciliation statements go out and tenants start asking why their numbers don't match what the lease says.
+RealPage Commercial's CAM pool wizard walks you through setup step by step.
+That makes it easy to get started, but it also makes it easy to accept defaults that don't match your leases.
+The errors that result aren't obvious right away.
+They show up when reconciliation statements go out and tenants ask why their numbers don't match the lease.

 RealPage CAM Pool Architecture Overview